moneybutton/yours-core/UI_Mockups/README.md

 Check out the "READ FIRST - Workflows" folder to understand how specific UX features and site functions work.
 These images in this folder include references which will tell you where to find specific files.

+If you want to get exact measurements, elements, fonts, colors etc, you can use the source photoshop file located at UI_Mockups/Image_Mockups/PSD Source File/

 ---------------------------------